Athletics at the 2012 Summer Olympics – Men's marathon

 The men's marathon at the 2012 Olympic Games in London took place on the Olympic marathon street course on 12 August, the final day of the Games.
 One hundred and five athletes from 67 nations competed.
 The event was won by Stephen Kiprotich of Uganda, the nation's first Olympic men's marathon victory and the nation's only medal in 2012.
-Kenya earned its fourth and fifth medals in five Games, with Abel Kirui's silver and Wilson Kipsang's bronze.
+Kenya earned its fourth and fifth medals in the event in five Games, with Abel Kirui's silver and Wilson Kipsang's bronze.

 As is customary, the men's marathon medals were presented as part of the Closing Ceremony, which took place later that day, in the Olympic Stadium – the last medal presentation of the Games.

 Summary

 Stephen Kiprotich from Uganda won the gold medal — the country's only medal at the 2012 Games.
 Abel Kirui and Wilson Kipsang, both from Kenya, took silver and bronze respectively.
 Twenty athletes did not finish the race, which took place on a warm and sunny day.

 The race started off slowly.
 In the first 5 mi, Brazilian runner Franck Caldeira broke away on two occasions, only to get swallowed up by the pack.
 Between 10K and 12K, Wilson Kipsang Kiprotich moved to the front in a more serious breakaway.
-The large pack broke up into a small chase pack of eight runners, primarily East African.
+The large pack broke up into a small chase pack of eight, primarily East African, runners.
 With a fast 7 mi, Kipsang Kiprotich opened up a gap of about 15 seconds, which lasted for the next 10 miles but never increased significantly.

 The chase group shrunk to Abel Kirui and Stephen Kiprotich, with Ayele Abshero just behind.
 While Abshero did not gain contact, the other three formed a lead pack.
 The two Kenyan teammates ran together, with the Ugandan trailing slightly.
 By 35K, the group of three had over a minute gap on the next competitor, Marilson dos Santos.
 At the 22 mi marker, Kiprotich touched his leg as if he were struggling and he fell back a few seconds.
 At the 23 mi marker, Kiprotich moved past the two Kenyans.
 His next mile was 4:42, opening up a 17-second gap on Kirui, with Kipsang falling back.
 Kiprotich extended his lead by 9 seconds and picked up a Ugandan flag before crossing the finish line.